 Swift Bus Rapid Transit offers the efficiency and appeal of light rail, delivered faster and at a fraction of the cost.

-The intial Swift line on Highway 99 began operation in 2009.
+The intial Swift Blue Line on Highway 99 began operation in 2009.
 Community Transit envisions a network of Swift lines providing fast, easy connections throughout Snohomish County.

 There are currently about 65,000 jobs in the Boeing/Paine Field vicinity, and 25,000 jobs in the Canyon Park area.
 Snohomish County is the manufacturing center of Washington State.

 Fast, frequent new bus service between Canyon Park and Paine Field will provide more incentive for workers and shoppers to choose Swift instead of driving their cars.
 This eases congestion and brings economic vitaility to the area.

 For local businesses, the Swift network will provide reliable and frequent options for employees to get to work and will reduce the need for expanded parking facilities.
 When identifying locations for new facilities, real estate consultants rank highway accessibility as the number one consideration.
 The Swift Green Line encourages business growth with convenient transit connections for these new businesses.

 An expanded Swift network will help keep Snohomish County a great place to live, work and play.

 A New Transit Facility

 The Seaway Transit Center is planned as the Swift Green Line's northern terminal and will be located on Seaway Blvd. and 75th Street in Everett across from Boeing's main entrance.